 An Economic Analysis of Green and Grey Infrastructure Benefits and Costs

-There is much healthy debate in the industry relating to the implementation of green infrastructure solutions for managing stormwater runoff, and which is not uncommon when there are changes to traditionally employed methods.
+There is much healthy debate in the industry relating to the implementation of green infrastructure solutions for managing stormwater runoff, which is not uncommon when there are changes to traditionally employed methods.

 A rational approach to assist in the planning for the type of infrastructure – that is, green or grey – that might be appropriate to implement should incorporate both measurements (or reasonably reliable estimates) of both performance (benefits) and costs over an appropriate time horizon.

-Benefits considered include avoided damages (both insured losses and total losses) and, particularly for the case of green infrastructure, the additional benefits of reduced erosion mitigation, reduced productivity time associated with disruptions from flooding events as well as estimates of willingness to pay for the resultant water quality improvements.
+Benefits considered include avoided damages (both insured losses and total losses) and — particularly in the case of green infrastructure — the additional benefits of reduced erosion mitigation and productivity time associated with disruptions from flooding events, as well as estimates of willingness to pay for the resultant water quality improvements.

-3. To guide provincial scale policies on stormwater management, especially regarding green infrastructure (LIDs), and long-term system-side financial consideration not addressed in draft Ontario guidance.
+3. To guide provincial-scale policies on stormwater management, especially regarding green infrastructure (LIDs) and long-term system-side financial consideration not addressed in draft Ontario guidance

-ABOUT THE PRESENTERS
+ABOUT THE PRESENTER

-Robert Muir is the Manager of Stormwater at the City of Markham, where he manages the long term Flood Control Program, including planning studies, design and construction of remediation works, and stormwater funding.
+Robert Muir is the manager of stormwater at the City of Markham, where he manages the long term Flood Control Program, including planning studies, design and construction of remediation works, and stormwater funding.

-He has 28 years of experience in the planning, analysis, design and approval of municipal drainage and flood hazard management systems including 20 years in the private sector.
+Robert has 28 years of experience in the planning, analysis, design and approval of municipal drainage and flood hazard management systems, including 20 years in the private sector.

-Fabian Papa is a principal with the consulting engineering firms of Fabian Papa & Partners and HydraTek & Associates, located in the Toronto area with projects across Canada as well as in the U.S. and Mexico.
+Fabian Papa is a principal with the consulting engineering firms of Fabian Papa & Partners and HydraTek & Associates, located in the Toronto area, with projects across Canada as well as in the U.S. and Mexico.